MARINE CORPSJROTCLEADERSHIP EDUCATION

 We treat all MCJROTC cadets with the utmost respect and dignity.
 In turn, cadets must make every effort to conduct themselves in a manner so as not to bring discredit upon themselves, their families, Allen ISD, or to the MCJROTC Program.
 If you have any questions regarding the program, please feel free to contact a Marine Instructor.

 Summary: The MCJROTC curriculum is an excellent tool to reinforce the character development that begins at home and the leadership skills required in the world.
-Additionally, cadets are able to develop a basic understanding for the importance of community service.
+Additionally, Cadets are able to develop a basic understanding for the importance of community service.
 Strong emphasis is placed on respecting others and learning excellent leadership skills.
 Conceptual mastery of the traits and principles of leadership will be evaluated academically in the classroom.
 The character development and practical leadership skill development are enhanced by participation in those extracurricular opportunities outlined above.
 We encourage all parents to support their student in every way possible to ensure that they get the full benefit of the MCJROTC experience.

 Uniforms are provided at no cost to the Cadets.
-However, if these uniforms are lost or damaged at the fault of the Cadet, he/she will bear the expence of replacing the uniform item(s).
+However, if these uniforms are lost or damaged at the fault of the Cadet, he/she will bear the expense of replacing the uniform item(s).
 Uniform costs are provided below:

 Blouse, Woodland MCCUU